coxmediagroup/Tic-Tac-Toe/design.md

     - make a decision (if ai)
     - render page and retrieve decision (if human)
     - execute a move
+- maybe subclass for human or ai to overload get_decision()?

 GameBoard
 -------------